sleemanj/optiboot/dists/README.md

 :star: [See Arduino Pinout Diagram](https://rawgit.com/sleemanj/ArduinoOrientedChipPinoutCreator/master/tiny5%2C10.png)

-These chips are extremely small 6 pin chips and work a bit differently, please read this [extended information about how to use the Tiny4/5/9/10](https://github.com/sleemanj/ATTinyCore/blob/master/avr/variants/tiny5_10/README.md) as it does require some extra setup.
+These chips are extremely small 6 pin chips and use TPI to upload, please read this [extended information about how to use the Tiny4/5/9/10](https://github.com/sleemanj/ATTinyCore/blob/master/avr/variants/tiny5_10/README.md) for more information and troubleshooting.

 The 4 and 5 only have 512K of Flash, and all of them only have 32 bytes of SRAM, you can forget about anything to do with Print (that includes Serial) as it's not practically useful in such limitations.
 But all the basic functions, that is, digitalRead/Write, analogRead/Write and pinMode are good.